Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Detection Results

-Lastly, we find the remaining 28 false positives are likely actual false positives.
-Each of these 28 flows (all TCPs) does not match any heuristics used by in-house mitigation.
+Lastly, we show the remaining 28 false positives are likely actual false positives.
+Each of them (all TCP flows) does not match any of in-house mitigation's heuristics.

-We conclude that out of 2,556 false positives reported in \autoref{sec:rlt_test_accu}, only a tiny fraction (1.1\%, 28 out of 2,556) are actual false positives, suggesting the actual false positive rate is near zero (0.00\%, 28 out of 696,000 test benign flows) (We explore potential causes for these 28 actual false-positive TCP flows in \autoref{sec:rlt_det_int_wl_no}.)
+We conclude that only a tiny fraction of false positives reported in \autoref{sec:rlt_test_accu}, are actual false positives (1.1\%, 28 out of 2,556), suggesting the actual false positive rate is near zero (0.00\%, 28 of 696,000 test benign flows).
+(We explore the potential causes for these actual false positives in \autoref{sec:rlt_det_int_det_anom}.)